meerachotai/benchmark_imprinting/README.md

 ## Type A: Anderson et al.

-Note: Some recent changes has broken the code at the HTSeqcount part, and all counts are showing up as zero.
+Note: Some recent changes have broken the code at the HTSeqcount part, and all counts are showing up as zero.
 Working on it.

 ### Run file: anderson_mapping.sh